30 September 20193 ways you can stop emotional eating today

 Here are some ideas from some of my clients:

 "When I come home from a busy day of work and feel like I could eat everything in the kitchen, I stop and make myself a cup of hot herbal tea and drink it slowly.
 I wait until I feel calmer before I tackle supper and issues at home."

-“After supper, I clean up and get out of the kitchen.
+"After supper, I clean up and get out of the kitchen.
 I started walking on the treadmill during the nightly news.
-Thus, I now connect the news on TV with my walk on the treadmill.”
+I now mentally connect the TV news with my walk on the treadmill."

-Plan ahead using some of these healthy alternatives:
+Plan ahead using some of these healthy alternatives to eating:

-- Take a 5-minute relaxation break - breath deeply or gaze out the window to clear your head
+- Take a 5-minute relaxation break - breathe deeply or gaze out the window to clear your head.

 - Make daily exercise a priority because it is a powerful stress reducer.